clintval/cvbio/README.md

 This tool will always attempt to connect to a running IGV application before attempting to start a new instance of IGV.
 Provide a path to an IGV JAR file if no IGV applications are currently running.
-If no IGV JAR file path is set, and there are no running instances of IGV, then this tool will attempt to fnd 'igv' on the system PATH and execute the application.
+If no IGV JAR file path is set, and there are no running instances of IGV, then this tool will attempt to fnd `igv` on the system path and execute the application.

 You can shutdown IGV on exit with the `--close-on-exit` option.
 This will work regardless of how this tool initially connected to IGV and is handy for tearing down the application after your investigation is concluded.